beliveau-lab/TigerFISH/docs/source/cli.rst

 **max_probe_return**: *Integer*.
 The maximum total number of probes to be returned (if found) that satisfied final pipeline filtering and parameters.

-**ref_flag**: *Integer, 0 or 1*.
-Intermediate alignment files may be stored using this parameter if a user selects 1.
-Because many files during the alignment step are memory intensive, this parameter by default is set to 0 to prevent significant memory overhead.

 **align_thresh**: *Integer*.
 The minimum number of aggregate thermodynamic binding sites used to flag a **thresh_window** as significant to determine the imaging target length.

 **bin_thresh**: *Integer*.
 The provided threshold to note that aggregate thermodynamic binding sites are above this value on any given bin.

-**chromomap_option**: *Integer, 0 or 1*.
-If flagged as 1, chromoMap will be activated to generate a visualization of target repeat regions.
+**ref_flag**: *Integer, 0 or 1*.
+Intermediate alignment files indicating which probes were discarded may be stored using this parameter if a user selects 1.

 **config.yml parameters**